The Black Panthers: Vanguard of the Revolution: Critical reception

 The film received both acclaim and reproval from critics.
 On Rotten Tomatoes, it has a 92% rating based on 36 reviews, with an average rating of 7.6/10.
 The site's consensus states: "The Black Panthers: Vanguard Of The Revolution offers a fascinating -- if somewhat rudimentary -- introduction to a movement, and an era, that remains soberingly relevant today."
 Metacritic reports an 80 out of 100 rating based on 17 critics, indicating "generally favorable reviews".
 The Hollywood Reporter gave the film a positive review, describing it as "a strong if only occasionally transporting biography of a movement that terrified the establishment in its day."
 The Mercury News wrote, "Pulse-pounding...and insightful."

 Elaine Brown, a former Black Panther Party leader, criticized the film, writing that it presents "a disparaging portrait of Huey P. Newton" and that Nelson "[excised] from his film the Party's ideological foundation and political strategies, [...] reducing our activities to sensationalist engagements, as snatched from establishment media headlines."

-In contrast, Michael Moynihan, writing in The Daily Beast, accused the film of "whitewashing" the politics and activities of the BPP.
+In contrast, Michael C. Moynihan, writing in The Daily Beast, accused the film of "whitewashing" the politics and activities of the Black Panther Party.